 The top-surface level is important because it affects the feeding of liquid flux into the interfacial gap between the mold and shell, which is important to heat transfer.
-Insufficient liquid flux consumption to the interfacial gap leads to increased thermal resistance, variable heat transfer, thermal stresses, stress concentration, and ultimately, cracks.
-A steep surface level profile makes it difficult for complete coverage of the liquid flux over the steel surface.
-If the liquid flux layer becomes so thin that the steel surface touches the mold powder, it can become contaminated with elements such as carbon, which can cause surface quality problems such as cracks and segregation in ultra-low carbon steels.
+Insufficient liquid flux consumption to the interfacial gap leads to increased thermal resistance, variable heat transfer, thermal stresses, stress concentration and ultimately cracks.
+A steep surfacelevel profile poses difficulty for complete coverage of the liquid flux over the steel surface.
+If the liquid flux layer becomes so thin that the steel surface touches the mold powder, it can become contaminated with elements such as carbon, which can cause surface quality problems such as cracks and segregation in ultralow-carbon steels.

-Figure 10 shows a typical instantaneous profile of the transient top surface level obtained from the flow field in Fig. 3 [3, 27].
-This computation was achieved by performing an balance between kinetic energy and potential energy on the results of pressure along the top surface.
-The predictions in a water model prediction compared well with measured top surface levels [3].
-The results in Fig. 10 also compare with measurements of the top surface level in the steel caster, obtained by dipping thin steel sheets.
+Figure 10 shows a typical instantaneous profile of the transient top-surface level obtained from the flow field in Figure 3.
+This computation was achieved by performing a balance between kinetic energy and potential energy on the results of pressure along the top surface.
+The predictions in a water model compared well with measured top-surface levels.
+The results in Figure 10 also compare with measurements of the top-surface level in the steel caster, obtained by dipping thin steel sheets.
 The results match within the uncertainty in the measurements (error bars), which exists regarding possible rotation of the sheets.
-The level is always higher near the narrowfaces, by 2mm in the water model and 4-6mm in the steel caster.
+The level is always higher near the narrowfaces, by 2 mm in the water model and by 4-6 mm in the steel caster.
 This is because the steel upward momentum near the narrowfaces lifts the liquid level there, displacing some of the molten flux.
 The flux layer must be thick enough to cover the steel, in order to provide a steady supply of molten flux into the interfacial gap to lubricate the steel.
-Thus, the height of the surface "standing wave" is important to steel quality.
+Thus, the height of the surface standing wave is important to steel quality.

-Fig. 10.
-Comparison of predicted and measured top surface liquid levels in steel (Fig. 3 flow field) [3].
+Comparison of predicted and measured top-surface liquid levels in steel (Figure 3 flow field).